PlayStation models: Revisions of standard PlayStation hardware

 The final revision to the original PlayStation was the SCPH-900x series, released in May 1999.
 These had the same hardware as the SCPH-750x models, except the parallel port was removed and the size of the PCB is further reduced.
-The removal of the parallel port is partially due to the fact that Sony did not release an official add-on for it; it was used for cheat cartridges, and for the parallel port to defeat the regional lockouts and copy protection.
+The removal of the parallel port is partially due to the fact that Sony did not release an official, consumer-facing add-on for it; it was used for cheat cartridges and software development hardware, and for the parallel port to defeat the regional lockouts and copy protection.
 The PlayStation Link Cable connection was supported by only a handful of games.
 The SCPH-900x was the last model to support it, as the Serial I/O port was removed on all PS one models.

 The PS one, released on 7 July 2000, was originally based on essentially the same hardware as the SCPH-900x; the serial port was removed, the controller/memory card ports moved to the main PCB and the internal power supply replaced with an external 7.5VDC power adapter with the other required power rails being generated internally on the main using a mixture of regulators and DC/DC converters for the various rails.
 It also incorporated a slightly modified version of the menu design previously used only on PAL consoles.
 The later revision (still designated as SCPH-10x but with a different PM-41(2) main circuit board) was functionally identical, but reduced manufacturing cost for a last time by moving to more highly integrated chips, namely the replacement of external RAM with on-chip RAM, which both reduced the parts count and allowed the use of smaller and cheaper packages by reducing the number of pins required.